mautic/developer-documentation-new/docs/design/utilities.rst

 3. **Responsive Design**: includes variations for different view port sizes, enabling fine-grained control over layout across devices.
 .. vale off

-4. **Composability**: classes can be combined to create sophisticated layout patterns.
+4. **Composability**: you can combine classes to create sophisticated layout patterns.

 .. vale on

 5. **Consistent Spacing**: standardized options for managing padding, margin and gap properties.

-This documentation is structured to provide a clear understanding of each utility class, its function, and its app.
+This documentation clearly explains each utility class, its function, and its app.
 It includes practical examples and best practices for combining utilities to achieve complex layout requirements.

 The following sections detail the individual utility classes, their usage, and advanced implementation strategies.
-This resource is intended for front-end developers seeking to leverage flex-box efficiently in their projects.
+This resource helps front-end developers efficiently leverage flex-box in their projects.

 Abbreviation keys